paulchyz/OCI_Streaming_Pipeline/README.md

 ### Configure Data Stream
 In this section, you will configure the data stream from Cloud Shell to simulate the transmission of manufacturing data to your Streaming instance's Messages Endpoint in OCI.

-1. Navigate to the hamburger menu at the top left of the webpage, and type `streaming` into the search field.
+1. Navigate to the hamburger menu at the top-left of the webpage, and type `streaming` into the search field.
 Click the listing that appears on the page that contains the words `Streaming` and `Messaging`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 3. Click on the hyperlinked name under `Name` column, which corresponds to the Stream resource that you created from your Resource Manager deployment.
 4. Click on the `Developer tools` icon on the upper right-hand side of the page, and then click `Cloud Shell`.